tferrari92/automate-all-the-things/README.md

 Now that the backend is set, we will deploy our actual infrastructure!

 So, what is our infra?
-It's mainly the networking resources and the EKS cluster, along with an AWS Load Balancer Controller which will act as our Kubernetes Ingress Controller.
+Well, the main parts are the networking resources, the ElastiCache databases, the EC2 instance and the EKS cluster, along with the Cluster Autoscaler and an AWS Load Balancer Controller which will act as our Kubernetes Ingress Controller.

 Having this AWS Load Balancer Controller means that for every Ingress resource we create in our cluster, an AWS Application Load Balancer will be automatically created.
 This is the native way to do it in EKS and it has a lot to benefits, but it creates an issue for us.<br>
 We want to track everything in our infra as IaC, but these automatically created Application Load Balancers won't be tracked in our Terraform...
 No worries, we'll take care of this issue in the Destroy All The Things Pipeline.<br>
 For more info on the AWS Load Balancer Controller you can watch [this excellent video](https://youtu.be/ZfjpWOC5eoE) by [Anton Putra](https://www.youtube.com/@AntonPutra).

 If you want to know exactly what is being deployed, you can check out the [terraform files](/terraform/aws).
 Here you can modify the resources to be deployed to AWS.
-Let's say you want to add an EC2 Instance, you can create a new .tf file with the resource:
+Let's say you want to add a second EC2 Instance, you can add the following block in the ec2.tf file:

 ```terraform
 resource "aws_instance" "ec2_instance" {
     ami = "ami-01107263728f3bef4"